node-formidable/formidable/Readme.md

 #### Event: 'end' ()

 Emitted when the entire request has been received, and all contained files have finished flushing to disk.
 This is a great place for you to send your response.

+### formdiable.File

+#### file.length = 0

+The size of the uploade file in bytes.
+If the file is still being uploaded (see `'fileBegin'` event), this property says how many bytes of the file have been written to disk yet.

+#### file.path = null

+The path this file is being written to.
+You can modify this in the `'fileBegin'` event in case you are unhappy with the way formidable generates a temporary path for your files.

+#### file.filename = null

+The name this file had according to the uploading client.

+#### file.mime = null

+The mime type of this file, according to the uploading client.

 ## License